erezpeter/Feature_Partition/README.md

   <img src="Figures/Figurines.jpeg" width="950" />
 </p>
 <figcaption align="center"><b>Fig 3.</b> (Left) Illustration of the data-generating process: two cameras capture three rotating figurines, and their outputs are concatenated into a single image.
-(Middle) The three partitions extracted using FP.
+(Middle) The three pixel partitions identified using FP.
 (Right) Embeddings computed using all pixels and those computed separately from the three pixel partitions identified by FP.
 In each column, the embedding is colored according to the azimuth of a different figurine.
  </figcaption>  </figure>